 Graduates of an office management program often have a combination of operational and organizational skills, which they can use in offices across a number of industries.
 Two common positions for graduates are office manager and executive assistant.

 Office managers are tasked with keeping all office operations running smoothly.
 They may supervise clerical staff, inventory and order office supplies, ensure that all equipment is operational and coordinate all office activity.
 Office managers typically act as intermediaries between management and external vendors as well as between various departmental staff.
 They may additionally be responsible for tasks like accounting and payroll, hiring and firing employees or even data entry and reception.
 Office managers in smaller companies are likely to have the greatest range of responsibilities due to a fewer number of support staff.
-The U.S. Bureau of Labor Statistics (BLS) reported the median annual salary for office managers as $50,190 in May 2013 and projects a job growth rate of 12% for the profession between 2012 and 2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported the median annual salary for office managers as $52,630 in May 2015 and projects job growth of 8% for the profession between 2014 and 2024.

 Executive secretaries provide many types of support to corporate executives and other high-ranking managers.
 Their duties are similar in nature to those carried out by traditional administrative assistants or secretaries, but executive secretaries do less clerical work.
 Instead, they may carry out such tasks as conducting research, preparing reports, creating spreadsheets and managing schedules.
 Executive secretaries may also be responsible for overseeing other administrative support employees.
-May 2013 statistics from the BLS showed a median salary for executive assistants of $49,290 per year, with employment in the field projected to decrease by 1% from 2012-2022.
+May 2015 statistics from the BLS showed a median salary for executive assistants of $53,370 per year, with employment in the field projected to decrease by 6% from 2014 to 2024.

 Other Career Options